-2. Ease of design can lead to bad design
+Ease of design can lead to bad design

 The relational database is an easy to design and use.
 The users need not know the complex details of physical data storage.
 They need not know how the data is actually stored to access it.
 This ease of design and use can lead to the development and implementation of very poorly designed databases.
-Since the database is efficient, these design inefficiencies will not come to light when the database is designed and when there is only a small amount of data.
-As the database grows, the pooly designed databases will slow the system down and will result in performance degradation and data corruption.
+Since the database is efficient, these design inefficiencies will not come to light when the database is designed databases will slow the system down and will result in performance degradation and data corruption.

-3. Information island phenomenon
+Information island phenomenon